foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 Please consider the above when choosing whether to install Windows or Linux or both versions of MWDT

+## Install the GNU Toolchain for ARC Processors (optional)
+TFLM examples and applications can be built using GNU Toolchain for ARC Processors.\
+*Important note:* only pre compiled ARC MLI library can be used in this case.

+**Currently supports only ARC EM SDP target.** If you want to use ARC GNU toolchain for your own target, follow some of advices [below](#building-using-arc-gnu-compiler).

+Latest release of GNU Toolchain for ARC Processors can be found on the [releases page](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases).
+1. Download **Little Endian** version for **Baremetal** target and **Linux x86_64** host and unpack it on host machine.
+2. Export [path_to_arc_gnu_compiler]/bin folder into the PATH variable (check if `which arc-elf32-gcc` returns correct path).

 ## ARC EM Software Development Platform (ARC EM SDP)

 This section describes how to deploy on an